paddls/ts-mapperize/README.md

 ## How to run Unit Tests

-To run unit tests and generate coverage, run :
+To run unit tests and generate coverage with Jest, run :

 ```
 npm run test